 1. Conques in Southern France

-Tucked away in the middle of a forest, Conques is a charming little village located in the Occitanie region in Sothern France.
+Tucked away in the middle of a forest, Conques is a charming small town with half-timbered houses in France’s Occitanie region.

-Just to give you an idea of how pretty it is, Conques was the inspiration for the opening scene of Disney’s Beauty and the Beast!
+Just to give you an idea of how pretty it is, Conques inspired the opening scene of Disney’s Beauty and the Beast!

-Winding narrow cobblestoned streets, quaint little cottages complete with charming rustic doors and window sills, and the enormous abbey church St. Froy make up this medieval village that is as picturesque as it gets.
+Winding narrow streets, quaint little cottages complete with charming rustic doors and window sills, and the enormous abbey church St. Froy make up this picturesque port town.
+This beauty is also a UNESCO World Heritage Site for its historical significance and Romanesque architecture.

-Needless to say, almost everything is uber Instagrammable.
-This includes the inside of its many quaint shops and crepe diners, making it a photographer’s dream come true!
+Needless to say, almost everything in this tiny village is uber-Instagrammable.
+This includes the insides of its many small shops and crepe diners, making it a photographer’s dream come true!

 2. Promenade Plantee (Paris)